Nancy Drew: Ghost of Thornton Hall: Release

 The game was released on May 14, 2013, though pre-orders began on April 9, 2013.
 Special editions of the game, which included bonus games, phone charms, outtakes, and audio tracks were sent out to those who pre-ordered the game directly from Her Interactive.

 In the trailer that was released with The Deadly Device, one who has played Ghost of Thornton Hall can clearly tell that the ghostly figure depicted in the trailer is Harper, but the ghost's design has changed since the release of the game.

 Reception

 Brandy Shaul of Gamezebo rated it 4/5 stars and wrote, "Ghost of Thornton Hall continues to provide some of the best storytelling around, and the game’s ample dialog means even the most die-hard player will take a few hours to unravel all of its secrets.
 While navigation may be cumbersome, it’s definitely not a deal breaker, and it’s far too easy to get sucked into the game and never want to stop until you reach the conclusion."
 Adventure Gamers deemed the game satisfying yet uneven.
 Hooked Gamers found some of the subplots distracting and trivial, as opposed to the world-building subplots found in other titles of the series.
 Commonsensemedia thought the game played it safe, however delivered well on its formula.
-Adventure Classic Gaming recommended it to fans of the series and lovers of first-person adventure games.
 Gameboomers was disappointed that this title had less educational value than its fellow Nancy Drew games.
-Gamecola thought that the video game was targeted at an older audience than the book series it was based on.